Ross-Ghazi/eCommerce-React-Django/README.md

 <br />

-**I have similar project in my Github repo using the same frontend but using Django (Python) in backend.**
+**There another project in my Github repo using the same frontend but using Node.js (express) in backend and MongoDB for database.**

 <br />